observatorycontrolsystem/ingester/README.md

 `listener.py` Will listen on the configured queue for new messages.
 When once is recieved, it will launch an asynchronous celery task to ingest the file.

-`runcrawler.sh` is a convience script that can be used to launch celery locally for testing.
+`run_celery.sh` is a convience script that can be used to launch celery locally for testing.